agallou/ArrayFilterPath/README.md

 $filteredArray = $filter->($baseArray, $filters);
 ```

-We will get an array like this, with only the actors first name and the label :
+We will get an array like this, with only the actors last name and the label :

 ```php
 array(